murkl/arch-os/runtime/README.md

   Arch Linux will be installed on {{ARCH_OS_DISK}}.

 console: Type installer to start it again.   # optional: read on the way out

-modes: …                 # optional: the several things this tree can do

 presets:                 # pages of starting points, offered on a machine with no answers
   - id: system